Enkerewpo/Pkuchive/README.md

    *inputdir* is the folder that contains your poblems folder.
 3. enjoy!

+## Startup
+pkuchive usage:
+     -i [dir] : selection the directory that contains your problems code folders
+     -h       : show this helping page
+     -ver     : show the version of pkuchive

 ## Change log
 ### 2017.7.6
   fixed filename for Chinese character by using decode UTF-8 [Kvar_ispw17].